Coreopsis is a pretty, resilient flowering perennial plant available in numerous colors with several interesting petal and leaf features.

 Available in a variety of colors and heights, it is easy to find coreopsis that will blend in and highlight the best in your landscape.

-This wildflower is drought tolerant and thrives in most types of soil but a well-drained soil is.
+This wildflower is drought tolerant and thrives in most soil types but a well-drained soil is best.

 As native perennial plants, coreopsis are considered wildflowers.
 They do well in different settings and make wonderful additions to border beds, old-fashioned cut flower beds, and even herb and veggie gardens. [source]